Causes of Occupational Asthma in the Workplace

 Employers are obligated to provide safe and healthful workplaces for their employees.
 A major part of providing a safe workplace is to guard against recognizable hazards, such as the causes of occupational asthma.
 Luckily, there are several ways that employers can implement effective control methods to limit rates of this dangerous respiratory condition.

-One of the first lines of defense against occupational asthma is to limit workers’ exposure to irritants and other chemical substances.
+One of the first lines of defense is to limit workers’ exposure to irritants and other chemical substances.
 Exposure can be limited in many ways, such as by using less harmful chemicals on the job and by providing employees with appropriate personal protective equipment (PPE) like face masks or respirators.
 The Mayo Clinic also urges employers to advise employees about the risks of exposure to hazardous workplace materials and to ensure that they provide adequate training on safe handling of chemicals and irritants.

 Allentown Workers’ Compensation Lawyers at Galfand Berger, LLP Represent Individuals Injured at Work